jacksonporter/canvassubmissionunpacker/README.md

 **Notes:**
 * If you use the -u option with any other options, the program will eventually stop and show usage.
-* If you use the -i option with any other options, the program will run as interactive as it can based on if you provided the path to the compressed zip folder and homework assingment name.
+* If you use the -i option with any other options, the program will run as interactive as it can based on if you provided the path to the compressed zip folder and homework assignment name.